Skip to content

 Specialist Community Care lawyers explain the services we offer around NHS Children's Continuing Care

-Children and young people under 18 with very complex health needs as a result of illness, disability or accident, may be eligible for a package of care and support from the NHS called NHS Children’s Continuing Care
+Children and young people under 18 with very complex health needs as a result of illness, disability or accident, may be eligible for a package of care and support from the NHS called NHS Children and Young People’s Continuing Care

-The NHS body responsible for decision-making on Children’s Continuing Care is the child’s Clinical Commissioning Group.
+The NHS body responsible for decision-making on Children and Young People’s Continuing Care is the child’s Integrated Care Board.
 A child or young person can be referred by a health professional or carer for an assessment.
-Sometimes a screening checklist assessment takes place to determine whether a full assessment is needed.
+A screening checklist assessment usually takes place to determine whether a full assessment is needed.

 A decision on eligibility is then made by a multi-agency forum or panel.
 The decision should be made within 6 weeks of the start of the full assessment.
 A package of care is then developed and put in place.

-As the parent or carer of an ill or disabled child or young person, you may need advice and assistance throughout this process particularly if your child is found ineligible for Children’s Continuing Care or you are unhappy with the package of care that is proposed.
+As the parent or carer of a disabled child or young person with complex needs, you may need advice and assistance throughout this process particularly if your child is found ineligible for Children and Young People’s Continuing Care or you are unhappy with the package of care that is proposed.

 Professional Deputies for children and young people may also need advice on whether their client is receiving all of the publicly funded care to which they are entitled.
-Many children eligible for Children’s Continuing Care may also have an Education, Health and Care Plan as they have Special Educational Needs, or may have social care needs.
-Local Authorities and CCGs are supposed to work closely together to ensure that a child’s needs are met, but sometimes this does not happen in practice.
+Many children eligible for Children and Young People’s Continuing Care may also have an Education, Health and Care Plan as they have Special Educational Needs, or may have social care needs.
+Health and Social Services are supposed to work closely together to ensure that a child’s needs are met, but sometimes this does not happen in practice.

-Our specialist team of Community Care and Education Law Solicitors can advise you on a range of issues and problems with Children’s Continuing Care including:
+Our specialist team of Community Care lawyers can advise you on a range of issues and problems with Children and Young People’s Continuing Care including:

-• Challenging a decision not to proceed to a full assessment for CCC;
+• Challenging a decision not to proceed to a full assessment for Children and Young People’s Continuing Care;

-• Appealing against a decision that your child is not eligible for CCC;
+• Appealing against a decision that your child is not eligible for Children and Young People’s Continuing Care;

-• Challenging the number of hours of care that your child is receiving or the type of care;
+• Challenging the number of hours of care that your child is eligible to receive or the type of care;

 • Personal Health Budgets and Direct Payments;